 Learn how your tasks connect to the business objectives and performance metrics and think with an owner’s mindset.
 Waste and inefficiency are present in every job function.
 Spend your energy working to improve them instead of complaining about them.

-The easy way to understand an owner’s mindset is to consider a rental car.
+Expert Tip: The easy way to understand an owner’s mindset is to consider a rental car.
 You drive it aggressively and treat it poorly during the rental.
 Only doing the minimum necessary to avoid additional fees because there is no benefit to doing more.
 Do you treat your job more like a rental car or your own car?
 A little more effort and paying attention to the details can make both your car and your job more dependable in the long run.

 A common trap that many people fall into when they first start thinking with an owner’s mindset is they want to take on huge issues.
 Don’t try to solve world hunger, feed a village instead.
 You are moving the needle for a big goal with smaller steps that show results.